Hongru0306/SAFF_det/README.md

 # SAFF_det
 Implementation of the proposed Det model.
+(Relevant source will be released after acceptance.)